Relationship between fitness and heterogeneity in exponentially growing microbial populations: Supporting Text

 The vector $\mathbf{c}$ of Lagrange multipliers appearing e.g. in Eq. (\ref{dist}) of the main test is defined in $\mathbb{R}^N$ with $N$ the number of fluxes.
 As fluxes lie in the feasible space $\mathcal{F}$, though, for the analysis one should get rid of components orthogonal to $\mathcal{F}$ by projecting $\mathbf{c}$ onto the feasible space.
 To be precise, the relevant information stored in $\mathbf{c}$ is encoded in the vector

 where $\hat{O}\in\mathbb{R}^{\mathrm{dim}(\mathcal{F})\times N}$ is an arbitrary orthonormal basis spanning $\mathcal{F}$.
 Such an operator is obtained by first performing a Gauss-Jordan decomposition of the stoichiometric matrix $\mathbf{S}$ and then by applying the Gram-Schmidt orthonormalization method.
-In Fig. \ref{fig:sevenSI} we show the value of the scalar product between the projected coefficients, for each inferred vector of coefficient $\mathbf{c}$, and the directions of each individual flux.
+In Figure \ref{fig:ScProd} we show the value of the scalar product between the projected coefficients, for each inferred vector of coefficient $\mathbf{c}$, and the directions of each individual flux.
 A value of the projection close to zero indicates that the mean of the corresponding flux is close to the mean flux pertaining to a homogeneous sampling of $\mathcal{F}$, whereas positive (resp. negative) values indicate that the flux is upregulated (resp. downregulated) compared to the unbiased mean.
-The color code in Fig. \ref{fig:sevenSI} mirrors the dilution rate used in each experiments while the shape of the points refer to the presence/absence of acetate and the database used.
+The color code in Figure \ref{fig:ScProd} mirrors the dilution rate used in each experiments while the shape of the points refer to the presence/absence of acetate and the database used.
 Flux names in the x-axis display different colors according to the sub-division driven by pathways.

-\section{Dimensionality reduction}
+\subsection{Dimensionality reduction}

-We report here the details of the calculations associated with the Principal Component Analysis whose results are shown in Fig. \ref{tre}a of the main text.
+We report here the details of the calculations associated with the Principal Component Analysis and additional results to complete the picture shown in Fig. \ref{four} of the main text.
 For each experiment $a$ we first project the inferred Lagrange multipliers to the feasible space $\mathcal{F}$ as in Eq. (\ref{eq:proj}) of the previous section and we divide each element by the norm of $\boldsymbol{c}^{\rm proj}_{a}$.
-Then, we compute a mean vector $\mathbf{m}\in\mathbb{R}^{\rm{dim}{\mathcal{F}}}$, averaged over the experiments, having elements
+Then, we compute a vector of means $\mathbf{m}\in\mathbb{R}^{\rm{dim}{\left(\mathcal{F} \right)}}$, averaged over the experiments, having elements

-used to build the standardized matrix of coefficients $\mathcal{C}\in\mathbb{R}^{\rm{dim}\mathcal{F}\times E}$ of entries
+used to build the standardized matrix of coefficients $\mathcal{C}\in\mathbb{R}^{\rm{dim}\left(\mathcal{F}\right)\times E}$ of entries